 A credit report is a detailed summary of a consumer’s credit history that is used by a creditor or lender in order to see if the consumer is credit worthy.
 This number is prepared by credit bureaus.
 There are many pieces of information about the consumer themselves in a credit report.
 They are as follows:

-As an individual can see, a credit report is very important for so many reasons.
+A credit report is very important for so many reasons.
 So it is imperative to check a credit score at least once every 12 months.
 Some even recommend to to it more than that.
 There are three major credit bureaus that lenders often turn to to find a credit score.
 These are Experian, Equifax, and TransUnion.
 These credit bureaus receive their information about the consumer from banks, previous lenders, credit card issuers, and finance companies.
 Under the Fair and Accurate Credit Transactions Act, a consumer has the right to receive a free copy once every 12 months from each of these bureaus.
 These can be ordered at the same time to do a complete check on a the individual’s credit or can be ordered one at a time to check for potential errors or mistakes.
 When inquiring about the credit score, the consumer will need their full name, social security number, date of birth, and address.
 If by chance an error should be found, it needs to be disputed.
 To dispute a mistake or error, contact the credit bureau that the report was received from.
 This can be done either with a phone call or online.
 Provide all information that is listed above, and be sure that the dispute can be justified.
 Simply calling and saying a that a charge needs to be removed because it is not accurate will not do.
 Documentation may be needed to support the error that was found, such as account statements.
 Any dispute that is sent in must be investigated.
 This should happen within 30 days of contacting the bureau.
 Fifteen additional days may be needed to look into a dispute.
 Within 45 days, the credit bureau should notify the consumer with the outcome of the dispute.
 If the credit bureau is not able to resolve the dispute, ask that a statement of the dispute be placed in the report.
 As an added step of protection, if the consumer finds an error on one credit report, it is a great idea to get copies of the other two and check for possible errors on them as well.

 The good thing with credit reports is that often times good information will stay on the report forever and the negative, over time, will fall off the report.
 Each negative bit on a credit report will stay there for various years.
 A bankruptcy will stay on a report for 10 years from the date it was filed as long as it is a chapter 7 or 11.
 Under chapter 13 bankruptcy, it will remain there for 7 years.
 Paid tax liens and judgments will remain on a report for 7 years, but unpaid liens will remain on the credit report forever, unless paid.
 Judgments will usually fall off even if they are paid or not paid.
 Inquiries are on the report for one to two years.